nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 tags:
   - architecture
   - www
-title: 'QR Codes, How to use'
+title: 'QR Codes and the Great Unpleasantness'
 summary: 'QR Codes are suddenly everywhere ... what are they, how do they work and how can you use them effectively?'
 ---

 # The Great Unpleasantness

 All of a sudden, QR codes are everywhere.
-Due to the current Great Unpleasantness, we're being asked to check in to venues to make contact tracing easier, and after the
+Due to the current viral pandemic, we're being asked to check in to venues to make contact tracing easier, and after the
 [utter failure of Bluetooth-based automatic tracing](https://github.com/vteague/contactTracing/blob/master/blog/2020-07-07IssueSummary.md) the common mechanism seems to be QR codes.